vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 to use the `geometry` module.
 It also contains information about the project itself, like the version, description, license, and so on.

-The `geo.v` contains the main entry point of the application.
+`geo.v` contains the main entry point of the application.
 It processes the command-line arguments and calls the `generate_shape` function with the appropriate arguments.

-The `geometry` directory contains the source for out module spread across multiple files.
-The `metadata.v` file contains the metadata about the module that it reads from the `v.mod`.
+The `geometry` directory contains the source for our module spread across multiple files.
+The `metadata.v` file contains the metadata about the module that it reads from `v.mod`.
 Next, `options.v` defines the various enums and helper structs that help standardise the input.
 Finally, the `triangle.v` and `quadrilateral.v` files contain the actual code for generating the desired shapes.